Introduction

 livecd ~ # blkid --label "EFI - GENTO"

-/dev/nvme0n1p4 # This is the EFI partition, do not touch
+/dev/nvme0n1p4 # This is EFI partition

 Use cfdisk for partitioning, it understands Apple partition types and protects system partitions.